cncf/memorials/dan-kohn.md

 Even more important than his technical legacy, he has a legacy in his family, in his children; it was always obvious how deeply he cared about them and I hope that they will look back - while not happily about the loss - happily and positively at the person, and about their shared time.

 2020 is not the easiest of years and I will miss the banter, the shared passion, and the jokes.
 Goodbye friend, goodbye.

+## Eduardo Silva

+I cannot remember the exact date when I met Dan for the first time, but it was in a very early stage of CNCF.
+Every time that I had a conversation with him it was very valuable, he always had something to help with, he was a truly open person, you could talk about everything, not just technology.

+I always admired his dedication, the day before KubeCon US 2016 just started, late evening, I was walking around the venue and watching how all things were being prepared for the next big day.
+I walked into the main theater and Dan was on the stage practicing his speech for the next day, more than just watching I was analyzing how he approached the presentation like body expressions, story, movements, etc...
+I wanted to learn.
+At that moment he kept practicing over and over to reach perfection.
+That's the dedication that I admire, he was truly devoted to making things perfect through discipline.

+While traveling around conferences, more than once he introduces me to his family, Julie, and the kids, he is really proud of them.
+I was glad to see that a very busy person, had his family as priority #1.

+Dan was very supportive, I could see that in the open source community, he helped to shape a huge healthy ecosystem, Fluentd won't be the same without CNCF and his help...

+He will be definitely missed, his labor in this world has ended and now I am sure he is in a 'higher' level of life.
+His time in this world made a positive impact on many people, and that is priceless.